 OnePlus 8T vs Samsung Galaxy S20 FE: Which should you buy?

 On paper, the Galaxy S20 FE beats the OnePlus 8T in several areas, including price.
 It also supports wireless charging, and Samsung promises at least three Android OS updates for the phone.
 Pictures taken with the Galaxy S20 FE seem to edge out the ones made with the OnePlus 8T.
 The IP68 rating is nice to have.
 Finally, that microSD slot offers users more storage expansion.

 The OnePlus 8T, however, does offer more onboard storage for its US version, along with a lot more RAM.
 It ships with Android 11 out of the box.
 Its Warp Charge 65W charger means you will be up and running with the phone in much less time compared to the Galaxy S20 FE.
 Its glass back is a bit more premium than the plastic on Samsung’s phone.
 However, it’s odd that the IP68 rating is only available on the version sold at T-Mobile.

 It’s a close call between the OnePlus 8T and the Galaxy S20 FE, and it ultimately comes down to personal preferences.

 Want to check out some other options?
 These are the best Android phones you can buy today

-That’s our early look at the OnePlus 8T vs Samsung Galaxy S20 FE.
+That’s our look at the OnePlus 8T vs Samsung Galaxy S20 FE.
 Which one are you considering?